-Thomas Rabovsky is a doctoral candidate in Political Science at the University of Oklahoma.
-He has also has BA in Political Science, and a Master's degree in Public Administration from the University of Oklahoma.
+Thomas Rabovsky graduated from OU with a PhD in Political Science in the Spring of 2013, and is currently an Assistant Professor in the School of Public and Environmental Affairs at Indiana University.
+He has also holds a B.A. in Political Science and a Master's degree in Public Administration, both from the University of Oklahoma.
 His research interests include a variety of topics related to Public Policy and Public Management.
 These include Higher Education Policy, Performance Management, and Public Opinion.
 He is currently working on a series of projects that examine state politics and higher education reforms and their impacts on student outcomes.
-He is also interested in understanding beliefs and perceptions about performance and the use of data in public management.
-Thomas is a graduate affiliate with the Center for Risk, Crisis & Resilience at OU, where he participates in several projects.
+He is also interested in a variety of questions related to accountability, governance, and the role of belief systems in shaping perceptions about performance and the use of data in public management.

 Find Policy Experts

 - Savannah Collins